-Applicants who do not complete all requirements for their doctoral degree by December 31, 2016, may have their offer of an award withdrawn.
-Note that withdrawn or declined awards will be included in the calculation of the three-application limit for this funding opportunity.
+Applicants who do not complete all requirements for their doctoral degree by December 31, 2024, could have their offer of an award withdrawn.
+Note that withdrawn or declined awards will be included in the calculation for the three-application limit for this funding opportunity.

-Step 2: SSHRC staff review all applications and forward eligible applications to the multidisciplinary selection committees.
+Step 2: Once applicants submit their completed application and supporting documents (see Application process), SSHRC staff review all applications and forward eligible applications to the multidisciplinary merit review committees.

-The following criteria and scoring scheme are used by the multidisciplinary committees to evaluate SSHRC Postdoctoral Fellowship applications:
+The following criteria and scoring scheme are used to evaluate the applications: